barangutan/github-activity/README.md

 # github-activity

-Retrieves a users GitHub activity (from their Atom feed) and parses it into some useful json.
+Retrieves a users GitHub activity (from their Atom feed) and parses it into a useful js object/json.
 GitHub has capped the feed to return the most recent 30 events.

 ## Installation ##